Malcolm-G/project-app-frontend/README.md

 Notable technologies used in this project include:
 - [React](https://reactjs.org/)

+The application also gets and stores data using an API built with Sinatra.
 The API is made accessible by hosting it using [Render](https://render.com/), a hosting platform.
 The main API linkisas below:

         https://malcolm-p3-project-app.onrender.com/